jnunyez/cluster-config/README.md

 * argo-config: Here we include all the argocd applications.

 * manifests: This directory embeds all the YAML files to deploy via the respective ArgoCD application all the specifics customizations necessary to achieve the aimed functionality in the cluster.
-The core subdir contains specific cusotmizations for the GitOps controller that will be also managed by ArgoCD.
+The core subdir contains specific customizations for the GitOps controller that will be also managed by ArgoCD.
 Yes, ArgoCD lifecycle is managed by ArgoCD.

 ## Object management in the management cluster